 STEP 2: LEARN A SONG

-- You will be able to select a song to perform on 21 June, preferably from a different region or country to your own.
+- From late May we shared the submitted songs with all of the participating musicians/groups to select a song to perform on 21 June, preferably from a different region or country to their own.

 - All participants had access to the materials submitted in Step 1.
 They were also encouraged to get in touch with the musician/group who shared the song to ask questions and get to know them.

 - Participants had free reign to create their own version of the song i.e. different instruments and performance techniques which we actively encouraged.